All Episodes

 And also, it jerks away before you feel pain.

-Those are done with proprioceptors, and we have them in the finger pads, we have them in the bottom of the feet, we have them in the lips.
+And we have them in the finger pads, we have them in the bottom of the feet, we have them in the lips.

 Or why don't you just simply drop it on the floor?

-proprioceptors little tiny sense organs and organs of nerves
+Proprioceptors, little, tiny sense organs and organs of nerves.

-Usually located in those areas that I indicated, but remember art these objects were found
+Usually located in those areas that I indicated.

-Would you imagine or guess or or theorize that there would have been such a build-up to what to what end for the
+Alright, and to what purpose would you imagine or guess or theorize that there would have been such a buildup?

 Now, people say, well, why the toe?